dartmouth-cs98-23f/jarvis-frontend/README.md

 ## Authors

 Evan Phillips
-Alan Moss
 Vico Lee

 ## Acknowledgments
-Thanks to Tim Tregubov for his guidance throughout this project
+Thanks to Tim Tregubov and Natalie Svoboda for their guidance throughout this project.